John the Apostle: Extrabiblical traditions

-It is traditionally believed that John was the youngest of the apostles and survived them.
-He is said to have lived to old age, dying at Ephesus sometime after AD 98, during the reign of Trajan.
+It is traditionally believed that John was the youngest of the apostles and survived all of them.
+He is said to have lived to old age, dying of natural causes at Ephesus sometime after AD 98, during the reign of Trajan, thus becoming the only apostle who did not die as a martyr.

 An alternative account of John's death, ascribed by later Christian writers to the early second-century bishop Papias of Hierapolis, claims that he was slain by the Jews.
 Most Johannine scholars doubt the reliability of its ascription to Papias, but a minority, including B.W.
 Bacon, Martin Hengel and Henry Barclay Swete, maintain that these references to Papias are credible.
 Zahn argues that this reference is actually to John the Baptist.

-John's traditional tomb is thought to be located in the former basilica of Saint John at Selçuk, a small town in the vicinity of Ephesus.
+John's tomb is thought to be located in the former Basilica of St. John at Selçuk, a small town in the vicinity of Ephesus.
+John, along with Virgin Mary and Saint Joseph, belongs among a few saints who left no bodily relics as the opening of his tomb during Constantine the Great's reign yielded no bones.
+This fact gave rise to the belief that his body was assumed into heaven.

 John is also associated with the pseudepigraphal apocryphal text of the Acts of John, which is traditionally viewed as written by John himself or his disciple, Leucius Charinus.
-It was widely circulated by the second century CE but deemed heretical at the Second Council of Nicaea (787 CE).
+It was widely circulated by the second century AD but deemed heretical at the Second Council of Nicaea (787 AD).
 Varying fragments survived in Greek and Latin within monastic libraries.
 It contains strong docetic themes, but is not considered in modern scholarship to be Gnostic.

 Liturgical commemoration

 The feast day of Saint John in the Roman Catholic Church, which calls him "Saint John, Apostle and Evangelist", and in the Anglican Communion and Lutheran Calendars, which call him "Saint John the Apostle and Evangelist", is on 27 December.
-In the Tridentine Calendar he was commemorated also on each of the following days up to and including 3 January, the Octave of the 27 December feast.
+In the Tridentine calendar he was commemorated also on each of the following days up to and including 3 January, the Octave of the 27 December feast.
 This Octave was abolished by Pope Pius XII in 1955.
-The traditional liturgical color is white.
+The liturgical color is White.
 John, Apostle and Evangelist is remembered in the Church of England with a Festival on 27 December.
-In Roman Catholic tradition he considered patron of Turkey, Asia Minor and Turkish people.
+In Roman Catholic tradition he is considered patron of Turkey, Asia Minor and Turkish people.

 Until 1960, another feast day which appeared in the General Roman Calendar is that of "Saint John Before the Latin Gate" on 6 May, celebrating a tradition recounted by Jerome that St John was brought to Rome during the reign of the Emperor Domitian, and was thrown in a vat of boiling oil, from which he was miraculously preserved unharmed.
 A church (San Giovanni a Porta Latina) dedicated to him was built near the Latin gate of Rome, the traditional site of this event.